Skip to content

 More about Appium installation.

-Once that is installed, you will then need to download and install the latest version of Java SE Development Kit (JDK) from the Oracle website.
-Once that has been installed, make sure that the JAVA_HOME environment variable has been set.
+Once Appium is installed, download and install the latest version of the Java SE Development Kit (JDK) from the Oracle website.
+After installation, make sure the JAVA_HOME environment variable has been set.

-Once that is installed, you will then need to install the Android Studio (you may already have it installed if you are doing Android development).
-You can download it from Android Developer site.
+Next, install Android Studio (you may already have it installed if you do Android development).
+You can download it from the Android Developer site.

 More about Android Studio installation.